Pneumococcal infections - Causes of pneumococcal infections

 - indirect contact, for example, if infected droplets of fluid are transferred from someone's hand to a door handle, someone else who touches the handle may become infected with the bacteria if they then touch their mouth or nose

-Outbreaks of pneumococcal infections can sometimes occur in environments where there are many people who have a poorly functioning immune system, such as in children's nurseries, care homes for the elderly and shelters for people who are homeless.
+Outbreaks of pneumococcal infections can sometimes occur in environments where there are many people who have poorly functioning immune systems, such as in children's nurseries, care homes for the elderly and shelters for people who are homeless.

 - children under two years of age